ayakshlpu/Gender-detection-using-voice-frequency/README.md

 # INT248_PROJECT
-In this project I have mentioned about Gender Recognition using voice
+In this project I have mentioned about Gender detection using voice frequency